 Rachel Williamson is one of our College Portfolio Students that has recently blossomed into an audacious artist.
-Rachel first came to our studio, comfortable with small paintings – her largest piece was the size of a mere sheet of paper.
+When Rachel first came to our studio, she comfortable with small paintings – her largest piece was the size of a sheet of paper.
 If you know anything about our studio, it’s that we push artists out of their comfort zone.
 So, as we do with all of our artists, we told her to go bigger.
-The shift was like a light switch – all of a sudden, Rachel began painting pieces that rose above everyone’s heads.
+The shift didn’t happen immediately but when it did, Rachel began painting pieces that rose above everyone’s heads.
 After a few pieces, Rachel was able to paint huge paintings, lighting fast.
 Guess how long it takes Rachel to complete a 10 foot painting.
 About an hour and a half.
-You may be feeling a sense of dumbfounded disbelief, but not to worry, it happens to all of us.
+You may be feeling a sense of disbelief, but not to worry, it happens to all of us.
 Rachel claims it her short attention span, we claim it’s her new sense of artistic self.

 One day, Rachel came to the studio with an ultimatum – start selling art or study at a university.
 With this in mind, Rachel submitted her work to a contest Scholastic hosted.
-Rachel submitted to about six different contents and won so many awards, the studio was given an award.
+She submitted to a number of contents and won so many awards, we were given an award.
 Undoubtedly, Rachel’s work went onto the National Competition and won a Silver Metal.

 Rachel has evolved into a grandiose artist – unafraid and confident.
 When we spoke about her dramatic and rapid development as a professional artist, “I owe it all to you guys – this place has become my second home.”
 Although we did give Rachel the support and encouragement she needed to burst into the art world, it was Rachel that took the jump.